ma630259701/learngit/readme.txt

-git is a varsion control system git is a free software
+git is a varsion control system git is a free software hello world